 - Plenty of safe drinking water and snacks (fruit and biscuits)

-- All ground staff including English speaking guides and local drivers
+- All ground staff including English speaking guides, local drivers, and bike mechanic

 Q. What is not included?

 - Transfers to and from departure points (Melb. & Syd.)

 - Travel insurance

 - Any Vaccinations required

 - Any additional activities or meals not included in your itinerary